mjmccans/docker-socket-proxy/README.md

 403 Forbidden: docker-socket-proxy is configured to not allow access to this function.
 To enable this function turn on the VOLUMES_CREATE option.
 ```

-Without the `DESCRIPTIVE_ERRORS` option enabled you would get a more generic return message on the client like like the following:
+Without the `DESCRIPTIVE_ERRORS` option enabled you would get a more generic return message on the client like the following:
 ```
 403 Forbidden: docker-socket-proxy is configured to not allow access to this function.
 ```